 This is, of course, utter nonsense.
 The colour images (and there were far more than the three claimed in the article, and not all of them were fully illuminated disks) were published because they existed.
 They existed because they could be taken.
 The Soviets had no influence on them whatsoever -

 Obviously “Scott” needs to research how many satellites were working simultaneously, but “Xiaoyaozi”, the facebook name for the fake “Dr. Rasaviharii” (whatever he says, he’s not a doctor, he doesn’t work for the Chinese Space Programme) is desperately flailing to cover up the holes in his theories.
 I assume by “NASA website” he means the ALSJ (who do reference this site), which may be hosted by NASA but isn’t run by it.
+You may not like the source, but that doesn’t mean it’s wrong.
 It’s also telling that he can’t be bothered to verify the data.
 He’s either lazy or scared that it might shake his foundations too much.

 Granted it is difficult to deny the interlinked nature of the various organisations involved.
 ESSA, NOAA, JPL, NASA are all involved in building and launching satellites and operating them afterwards, but while many hoax believers will raise a big “A-